Chances are if you’ve seen a Borzoi, you’ve likely thought that it was just a Greyhound with long hair.

 As we mentioned, this is a breed that was raised to hunt all kinds of game, and it loves the thrill of the chase.
 They are “sighthounds” so they will chase anything that they see.
 If you own one, you should never let it off a leash.
 Because of their speed and their desire to chase…well, anything, there’s a good chance you won’t be able to catch it if it escapes.

-They were lucky to make it out of Russia.
+The Borzoi was lucky to make it out of Russia.

 The fact that this breed still exists today is somewhat miraculous.
 During the Russian Revolution in 1917 when the royalty and all of their nobles were killed, so too were most of the Borzois that the upper class loved so much.
 They may have become completely extinct except for the fact that visitors to Russia had also fallen in love with the dog and had started importing it to their home countries.
 The first one arrived in America in 1889.